Skip to main content

 • you think your child has swallowed a button battery

-Do not give honey to younger children.
+Do not give honey to children younger than 12 months.

 Carbon monoxide